 Depending on their eligibility, employees can use one of three benefits:

-- Healthy San Francisco: Eligible employees who are San Francisco residents will have their funds deposited directly into the Healthy San Francisco program, where they can receive a discount on program participation fees.
-Some of the covered services include emergency care, primary and preventive care, and hospital visits.
+- Healthy San Francisco: Eligible employees who are San Francisco residents will have their funds deposited directly into the Healthy San Francisco program, where they can receive a discount on health program participation fees and choose a medical home, which are typically clinics or health centers providing access to primary care providers, referrals to specialists, and urgent care at hospitals, such as San Francisco General Hospital, that are in the medical home network.

-- SF Covered medical reimbursement accounts (MRAs): Employees who enroll in a Covered California health care plan can use these MRA funds to cover health insurance premiums and out-of-pocket expenses like dental services, vision services, and prescription and over-the-counter medicines.
+- SF covered MRAs: Employees who enroll in a Covered California health care plan can use these MRA funds to cover health insurance premiums, medical care, and other out-of-pocket eligible expenses like dental services, mental health services, vision services, prescription drugs, and over-the-counter medicines.
+Some expenses for enrollees may require health care providers to complete a statement.

 - SF medical reimbursement accounts: Eligible employees who don’t live in San Francisco or otherwise might not qualify for the other benefits can use the MRA funds for eligible medical expenses.
 These can include things like health insurance premiums, doctor’s office co-pays, dental services, vision services, and prescription and over-the-counter medicines.